-I am a qualified, BACP registered, counsellor providing counselling and psychotherapy in Stockport and Bramhall, Cheshire.
+I am a qualified, BACP registered, counsellor and psychotherapist providing counselling and psychotherapy online and in Bramhall and Davenport, Stockport, Cheshire.
 Before qualifying I spent many years working in the voluntary/ charity sector during which time I gained experience of working with people with a range of difficulties through my involvement, amongst other things, with the the rehabilitation of offenders in the community and the Stroke Association.
 I originally trained as a solicitor and worked in private practice and for a large insurance company for over 20 years.
 One of my key strengths and interests then was understanding people and relationships, often in stressful and difficult circumstances, and supporting them through change.

 All of my work is underpinned by a strong personal interest, gained through personal and professional experience, in the impact of childhood experiences, historical family issues, social and cultural issues and diversity on self esteem, relationships at home and at work, identity and psychological wellbeing.